nkarimsetty/nkarimsetty/README.md

 ## 🚀 What I Do

-- 🔹 Design and develop **scalable microservices** using Java & Spring Boot
+- 🔹 Design and develop **scalable microservices** using Java, Spring Boot & Node.js
 - 🌐 Build responsive **frontend applications** using React & Angular
 - 🔐 Implement secure authentication with **OAuth 2.0 & JWT**
 - 📡 Develop event-driven systems using **Apache Kafka**